dowlinglab/salts-conductivity-modelling/README.md

 permeate outlet of a membrane-based separation for the recovery of cobalt ions from an acidic solution representative of lithium-ion battery leachate.

 The data used in both case studies are stored in the `Data` and `Raw_data` folders.
+The Jupyter Notebook files in this repository use the `Data` folder.
 The soft sensors conductivity prediction for the first case study are in the `single_salt_conductivity.ipynb`, `binary_salt_conductivity.ipynb`, and `ternary_salt_experiments.ipynb` files, with figures stored in the `Single_salt`, `Binary_salts`, and `Ternary_salts` folders, respectively.
-Lastly, the ion concentration estimates of the soft sensors in the second case study are in the `soft_sensor_membrane_sep.ipynb` file, with the figures stored in the
+Conductivity predictions for extreme binary salt mixtures are stored in the `extreme_binary_conductivity.ipynb` file.
+Lastly, the ion concentration estimates of the soft sensors in the second case study are in the `soft_sensor_membrane_sep.ipynb` file, with the figures stored in the `Li_Co` folder.
-`Li_Co` folder.

 `conductivity.py` holds the Shedlovsky and mean spherical approximation models for conductivity predictions.
-The codes were run on
-Python 3.10.14.
 Conductivity sensor calibration is performed in the `probe_calibration.ipynb` file.
+Regression of the temperature-compensation coefficient of the conductivity sensor is performed in the `temp_compensation_coeff.ipynb` file.

+The codes were run on Python 3.10.14.

 The following section describes how to set up an environment capable of solving these problems.